Buena Vista Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 41.58 square miles (107.69 km2), including 41.08 square miles (106.39 km2) of land and 0.50 square miles (1.30 km2) of water (1.20%).

-Collings Lakes (with a 2010 population of 1,706) is an unincorporated community and census-designated place (CDP) located within Buena Vista Township.
+Collings Lakes (with a 2020 population of 1,501), East Vineland (925), Milmay (919), Newtonville (742), and Richland (623) are an unincorporated communities and census-designated places (CDP) located partially or completely within Buena Vista Township.

-Other unincorporated communities, localities and place names located partially or completely within the township include Buena Acres, East Vineland, Lake Ann, Milmay, New Kuban, Newtonville, Pine Lake Estates and Richland.
+Other unincorporated communities, localities and place names located partially or completely within the township include Buena Acres, Lake Ann, New Kuban, and Pine Lake Estates.

 The township borders Buena, Folsom, Hamilton Township and Weymouth Township in Atlantic County; Maurice River Township and Vineland in Cumberland County; and both Franklin Township and Monroe Township in Gloucester County.

 The township is one of 56 South Jersey municipalities that are included within the New Jersey Pinelands National Reserve, a protected natural area of unique ecology covering 1100000 acre, that has been classified as a United States Biosphere Reserve and established by Congress in 1978 as the nation's first National Reserve.
 Part of the township is included in the state-designated Pinelands Area, which includes portions of Atlantic County, along with areas in Burlington, Camden, Cape May, Cumberland, Gloucester and Ocean counties.
 90% of the township's area is within the boundaries of the Pine Barrens.